thanethomson/statik/README.md

 [![PyPI version 0.2.1](https://img.shields.io/badge/pypi-v0.2.1-blue.svg)](https://pypi.python.org/pypi/statik/0.2.1)

 ## Overview
-**Statik** aims to be a simple, yet powerful, static web site generator.
+**Statik** aims to be a simple, yet powerful, generic static web site generator.
 Instead of forcing you to adhere to a particular data structure/model (like the standard blog data model, with posts, pages and tags), **Statik** allows you to define your own data models in YAML format, and